 This process can be repeated until the correct level of ablation depth has been reached, and fiber lasers, in particular, offer a great level of control to their users.
-This means that the desired depth can be achieved with a high degree of accuracy, on metal surfaces such as clearing rust for example.
+This means that the desired depth can be achieved with a high degree of accuracy, on metal surfaces such as clearing rust or traffic film for example.

 While the final result is similar to the other cleaning processes, the way in which the actual operation is completed is what makes laser cleaning different.

 So, how do these differences benefit the user?
 There are quite a few advantages of laser cleaning, and we have laid these out below.